 Visit Plantaze, the largest vineyard in Europe

-Did you know Podgorica is a home to the largest vineyard in all of Europe?
+Did you know Podgorica is home to the largest vineyard in all of Europe?
 Traveling to Podgorica, and not to visit and see the largest vineyard in Europe, would be a pity.

 While the vineyard is large and the plots are far apart, visitors are able to see it all.
 You can visit this vineyard empire, which grows 29 different grape varieties, with a glass of sparkling wine and a light ride on a tourist train.
 The two most important indigenous Montenegrin varieties are Vranac and Krstac.